 Students may combine this option with advanced standing to finish degree requirements in four years and remain at Harvard for a fifth year at the reduced rate.

 1. In the freshman year, student requests certification from Department.
-This takes the form of a brief letter to the Head Tutor, outlining the student’s performance background and plans for performance study in the five-year program.
+This takes the form of a brief letter to the Director of Undergraduate Studies, outlining the student’s performance background and plans for performance study in the five-year program.

 2. The Music Department considers and acts on this request.